andylucny/BlindSee/README.md

 # BlindSee
-deep learning powered mobile application for blind people
+deep learning powered mobile application (theoretically) for blind people (in practice, this just a toy).